HistoryThis section has been translated automatically.

-- Thyrotoxic myopathy and muscular dystrophies (neurological clarification; the pioneering dermatological phenomena of dermatomyositis are missing).
+Thyrotoxic myopathy and muscular dystrophies (neurologic workup; lacks the seminal dermatologic phenomena of dermatomyositis).

 General therapyThis section has been translated automatically.

 Tumor exclusion (esp. ovary, lung, pancreas, colon, non-Hodgkin lymphoma) at least 1 time/year.

 Exclusion of bacterial foci, remediation if necessary.

 In acute phases of disease, bed rest and general roborative measures.

 Due to long-term glucocorticoid treatment, recommendations such as low-salt diet and fluid restriction and, if necessary, substitution of calcium and vit.
 D (vigantolettes 1000 1tbl./day) should be carried out in case of incipient osteoporosis.

 Accompanying physiotherapeutic exercises or physical measures to improve muscle function are recommended.

 Photoprotective measures are necessary in all variants of dermatomyositis.

 External therapyThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

 Glucocorticoids such as prednisolone (e.g. Decortin H) in a dosage of (at least) 1.0-2.0 mg/kg bw/day.
 In highly acute courses, steroid pulse therapy can initially be administered at a dosage of 1 g/day for 3-5 days.
 Continuation depending on clinical symptoms with prednisolone at a dosage of 1.0-2.0 mg/kg bw/day.
 Fluorinated glucocorticoids (e.g., dexamethasone, triamcinolone) should be avoided because of their potential to cause myopathy.

 Early combination therapy with azathioprine (Imurek) 1.0-3.0 mg/kg bw/day is recommended to save glucocorticoids.
 Slow dose reduction of glucocorticoids (e.g., by 5-10 mg/day every 2-4 weeks) depending on clinical findings until a maintenance dose (10-15 mg/day) is reached, which usually must be maintained for months to years.
-Under certain circumstances, the dose may have to be increased again if the clinical findings deteriorate.
-In addition to the clinical findings, follow-up examinations and activity determinations are carried out by determining the muscle enzymes (creatine kinase, aldolase, lactate dehydrogenase) in addition to clinical findings.
-A discontinuation test can only be attempted after several months of freedom from symptoms (normalisation of serum creatine kinase values).
-A prior determination of the thiopurine methyltransferase (TPMT) can be performed to assess genetic mis-metabolism.
-Contraindications: combination with Allopuriol!
+The dose may need to be increased again if clinical findings worsen.
+Progress controls and activity determinations are performed by determination of muscle enzymes (creatine kinase, aldolase, lactate dehydrogenase) in addition to clinical findings.
+A discontinuation test can only be attempted after several months of freedom from symptoms (normalization of serum creatine kinase values).
+Prior determination of thiopurine methyltransferase (TPMT) may be performed to assess genetic mismetabolism.
+Contraindications: Combination with allopuriol!